 Daily Contractor Production and Quality Control reports will be completed each day of work and available the following work morning to the City.
-Original reports are maintained in the Mobile Command Center and daily reconciliation reports generated to verify information reported on load tickets to information reported on daily production reports.
-The Project Manager and Project QC Manager will information monitor contained in the Daily Quality Control reports to ensure project activities conform to contractual requirements and that an acceptable level of and project quality workmanship is provided to the City.
+Original reports are maintained in the Mobile Command Center and daily reconciliation reports are generated to verify information reported on load tickets to information reported on daily production reports.
+The Project Manager and Project QC Manager will monitor information contained in the Daily Quality Control reports to ensure project activities conform to contractual requirements and that an acceptable level of project quality and workmanship is provided to the City.

-Formalized quality control procedures are applied to each project to ensure documentation procedures properly and fully are implemented and to ensure conformance to project specifications.
+Formalized quality control procedures are applied to each project to ensure documentation procedures are properly and fully implemented and to ensure conformance to project specifications.
 All personnel, including employees, subcontractors, and suppliers are subject to the provisions of the QC Program.
-For each project, a Quality Control Plan is specifically developed to detail the QC organization, individual responsibilities. monitoring procedures activities and subcontractor
+For each project, a Quality Control Plan is specifically developed to detail the QC organization, individual responsibilities, monitoring procedures of activities and subcontractor activities, documentation requirements for Ceres personnel and all subcontractors, control phases or procedures, and identification and correction procedures for non-conforming activities.
+The remedies for non-